 It’s not illegal simply to be drunk in public.
-(However, people can be arrested for disorderly conduct if they are being disruptive or offensive.)
+(But people can be arrested for disorderly conduct if they are being disruptive or offensive.)

 Arizona law permits drive-through liquor stores.

 Only wines produced in Arkansas may be sold in grocery stores there.
 (This may be unconstitutional.
-That is because it discriminates against out-of-state wine.
+That’s because it discriminates against out-of-state wine.
 Similar laws have been struck down by the US Supreme Court.)

 It’s also illegal to sell any alcohol any time on Sundays anywhere in Arkansas.